One Day in Córdoba, the Ultimate Day Trip From Seville

 The unique architecture of Cordoba’s narrow streets, particularly in its historic Jewish quarter, provides visitors a chance to experience the typical Spanish look mixed with an obvious Moorish influence.
 It makes for an incredible experience that should not be missed.
 If you are using Seville as a base for a period of time, Cordoba is an easy day trip that can be done with no stress and little planning.

 The hi-speed train system in Spain is one of the best in Europe and makes it extremely easy to get from Seville to Cordoba.
 Trains run pretty much all day, and we simply walked up to the ticket counter at the Santa Justa Train Station and purchased 4 tickets for the next train to Cordoba.
 The hi-speed train takes just 45 minutes to make the journey, and before you know it, you are at the doorstep of this amazing UNESCO World Heritage Site.
 You can also opt for one of the slower regional trains, which have lower fares and take about 75 minutes to make the journey.

-Fares for the Renfe hi-speed train will vary depending on what time you depart but expect about 20 to 25 euro each way.
-The regional train fare will run about 13 to 15 euro.
+Fares for the Renfe hi-speed train will vary depending on what time you depart but expect about 20 to 25 euros each way.
+The regional train fare will run about 13 to 15 euros.

 Skip the Line at the Mezquita

 Advance tickets for visiting the Mezquita are not available, so upon arrival, you will have to queue up with everyone else for your tickets.
 But, if you want to skip the ticket line just be sure to bring enough euros with you and you can use the kiosk ticket machines that are located just to the left of the ticket line.
 The machines don’t accept credit cards, but at just 10 euro per ticket, paying cash is a great way to save some time.
 In our case, the ticket line was a good 30 minutes and we had our tickets in less than 2 minutes using the kiosk.